matiasvallejosdev/notes-docs/developer-docs/coding/javascript/JAVASCRIPT.md

 # Javascript

 [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) is a scripting or programming language that allows you to implement complex features on web pages.
-It's dynamic, object-oriented, and imperative.
+It's dynamic, [prototype-based](#object-oriented-programming), and imperative.
 It's based in prototype, instance and class-based programming.

 It's also an [interpreted language](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#interpreted_versus_compiled_code).
 JavaScript is a lightweight interpreted programming language.
 The web browser receives the JavaScript code in its original text form and runs the script from that.